pylenin/purple-blue/content/posts/catch-multiple-exceptions-python.md

 ---
-title: "Catching Multiple Exception in Python"
+title: "Catching Multiple Exceptions in Python"
 description: "Learn to catch multiple exceptions in Python using try and except."
 date: 2021-01-20T08:21:32+05:30
 draft: false